Sushi-Mampfer/MCSniperRust/README.md

 - [This fork](https://github.com/impliedgg/MCsniperGO) of MCSniperGo, for the auth
 - ATTACH, from the MCSniperGo/Forge Sniping dc, for general information
 - [The Mojang API docs](https://mojang-api-docs.gapple.pw/), for information about the API

+## Bugs
+There are probably some bugs, if you find any please make an issue or even better a pull request.